Qsync

 thread,

 remember the relay runs in a separate thread.
-Since we assume that
+The tx_status_update

 tries